sevanthigouthamm/online-makeup-retail-store-database-management-system/README.md

 This project involves the complete design and implementation of a database management system (DBMS) for an online makeup retail store.
 The database manages products, inventory levels, order records, customer information, employee assignments, and manager oversight.

-## Key Features:
+## Project Overview:
-- Created a full relational database schema with an Entity-Relationship Diagram (ERD).
+* Designed a full relational database schema with an Entity-Relationship Diagram (ERD).
-- Implemented structural database rules, foreign key relationships, and normalization.
+* Implemented structural rules, foreign key relationships, and normalization techniques.
-- Designed and executed stored procedures to simplify database operations (e.g., adding new products, updating orders).
-- Developed analytical SQL queries to monitor inventory levels, employee assignments, and product order counts.
-- Built indexes for query performance optimization.
+* Automated data operations using stored procedures, analytical queries, triggers, and indexing for optimization.
-- Designed triggers and a history table to audit price changes automatically.
+* Set up a history table and trigger to track price changes over time.

-- Ensured efficient inventory tracking, order fulfillment, and customer relationship management.
+## Entity-Relationship Diagram:
+The ERD below outlines the database structure and relationships between tables.

 ## Tools Used:
 - MySQL